Skip to content

 A: Add the compiler option preprocessStyles: false to output the corresponding style code and files as-is.

-A: Parsing of non-CSS code is not currently supported, so processing of scoped is ignored.
+A: Parsing of non-CSS code is not supported at present, so processing of scoped is ignored.

-A: Migrating everything at once carries high risks:
+A: Migrating all at once carries high risks:

 1. Difficult to verify: With a large amount of code converted simultaneously, it's hard to verify correctness one by one.

-2. Difficult to rollback: If issues arise, the entire migration needs to be reverted.
+2. Difficult to rollback: If problems occur, the entire migration needs to be reverted.

-3. Team pressure: Business development must be paused for the migration.
+3. Team pressure: Business development needs to be paused for migration.

 Recommended approach: